MyFreertosLab/sdrone_quad/README.md

 ESP32 ESP-IDF Drone
 ===================

-This is a Drone Test Implementation with esp-idf and esp32.
+This is a Drone Implementation with esp-idf and esp32.
-This software is under construction
+This software is under construction, but it works.

 ```
   git clone --recursive https://github.com/MyFreertosLab/sdrone_quad.git